 The E-Commerce Market

 According to the U.S. Department of Commerce, growth in e-commerce sales is outpacing that of brick-and-mortar retailers.
-E-commerce sales in the U.S. grew 4.5 percent from Q1 to Q2 this year, and almost 16 percent from 2015 to 2016, compared to a respective 1.5 percent and 2.3 percent growth in total retail sales.
+E-commerce sales in the U.S. grew 4.5 percent from Q1 to Q2 last year, and almost 16 percent from 2015 to 2016, compared to a respective 1.5 percent and 2.3 percent growth in total retail sales.
 Moreover, e-commerce sales represent a higher proportion of total retail sales in the U.S. than ever before, growing from 7 percent in Q215 to 8 percent in Q216:

-In our own analysis of e-commerce business, we found that the aggregate value of e-commerce websites grew 50 percent from 2015 to Q2 this year.
+In our own analysis of e-commerce business, we found that the aggregate value of e-commerce websites grew 50 percent from 2015 to Q2 last year.
 Plus, we’ve determined that sites that are at least 12 months old are valued at multiples 20 percent higher than those with just 3 months of history.

 The platform of choice appears to be Shopify, accounting for 47 percent of the e-commerce businesses we’ve listed, followed by WordPress with 25 percent of listings.